-When you thought the emotional roller coaster is over, price starts going back in your favour and your world crumble.
+When you thought the emotional roller coaster is over, the price starts going back in your favor and your world crumble.

 This is when the little voice in your head starts saying “ahh how stupid I am, if I’m more patient, I could have made another 300 pips!”

 It is not possible to consistently predict where the markets will go.

 Likewise, it is not possible to consistently exit the market at the exact highs or lows.
 So do not blame yourself when you have done a good trade, only to watch it go further in your favor.

 Summary of what you’ve learned